Upcoming Courses and Events

 Migration Policy in a European Context

-4 - 5 May 2017, Vienna
+17 – 18 May 2018, Vienna

-1 - 2 June 2017, Budapest
+7 – 8 June 2018, Budapest

-Over six modules between April and June 2017, high-level migration policy experts and practitioners will focus on issues raised by contemporary migratory dynamics, steering and integration capacities by the nation-state, the changing architecture of global migration governance as well as regional, local and municipal responsibilities.
+Over six modules between April and June 2018, high-level migration policy experts and practitioners will focus on issues raised by contemporary migratory dynamics, steering and integration capacities by the nation-state, the changing architecture of global migration governance as well as regional, local and municipal responsibilities.
 Special attention will be paid to the interplay between international/regional arrangements and domestic policy processes, as well as to the different and complementary roles of government branches.
 Supported by OSF's International Migration Initiative (IMI) and Open Society Initiative For Europe, the course will be open to CEU and SPP students, to refugees, as well as to migration professionals based in Budapest, Vienna, Belgrade and Bratislava (both government agencies and NGOs).

-2017-2018 Regional Academy on the United Nations
+Regional Academy on the United Nations

-10 - 14 September 2017, Budapest
+12 – 14 September 2018, Budapest

 Legal Empowerment Leadership Course